Skip to content

 3. Contact a cyberlaw attorney for a formal cease-and-desist

-5. Alert your close contacts that your information may be circulating
+5. Alert close contacts that your information may be circulating

 6. Consider temporarily deactivating personal social media accounts